These are the 10 best back exercises to add mass to your physique and widen your frame.

 Get into a shoulder-width stance in front of a loaded barbell on the ground.
 Hinge your hips and squat down to grab the barbell about shoulder-width apart.
 Keep your back straight, especially your lower back, shoulders retracted, and head and chest up.
 Extend your hips and “slide” the barbell up your shins until you stand upright.
 That counts as one rep.

 The sumo deadlift is similar to the deadlift, except it’s performed with a wider stance.
-It still targets your back, but the wider stance targets your adductor muscles and is easier on your back.
+It still targets your back, but the wider stance puts a larger emphasis your adductor muscles and is easier on your back.

 Benefits of the Sumo Deadlift

 - This exercise targets your adductors more than conventional deadlifts.